hentaiOS-Infrastructure/goldmark-tgmd/README.md

 To format the entire document as a blockquote, use the `WithQuote` option.
 This is useful for creating self-contained, quoted messages.

-The feature is controlled by two fields in `tgmd.QuoteConfig`:
+The feature is controlled by two flags in `tgmd.QuoteConfig`:

 - `Enable`: A `bool` that turns the document quoting feature on or off.
-- `ExpandableAfterLines`: An `int` that defines a line-count threshold.
-If the quote has more lines than this number, it will be made expandable.
-A value of `0` (the default) disables this feature.

-This unique implementation correctly follows the Telegram API's behavior for expandable quotes.
-Rather than wrapping the entire quote, the expandable marker (`**`) is injected *at the exact line* where the content becomes hidden, and the closing marker (`||`) is appended at the very end.
+- `Expandable`: A `bool` that makes the quote expandable (collapsible) in Telegram.

 #### Example Usage